ethereum/mist/README.md

 ##### platform

-To build binaries for specific platforms (default: all) use the following flags:
+To build binaries for specific platforms (default: all available) use the following flags:

+    // on mac
+    $ gulp --win --linux --mac

+    // on linux
-    $ gulp --mac --win --linux
+    $ gulp --win --linux

+    // on win
+    $ gulp --win

 ##### walletSource